YF-VAX Yellow Fever Vaccine Description

 May 2, 2019 – A new state-of-the-art Yellow Fever Vaccine production facility in the USA has been licensed by the Food & Drug Administration (FDA) and the transition of production of YF-VAX continues, said Sanofi Pasteur in a statement.

-June 15, 2016 - FDA Approval Letter - To revise the YF-VAX package insert to align Booster Dosing language with recent changes to International Health Regulations and WHO/ACIP recommendations, and to modify the text throughout the document to clarify and update the presented information.
+June 15, 2016 - FDA Approval Letter - To revise the YF-VAX package insert to align Booster Dosing language with recent changes to International Health Regulations and WHO/ACIP recommendations and modify the text throughout the document to clarify and update the presented information.